Uniformly perfect and hereditarily non uniformly perfect analytic and conformal non-autonomous attractor sets: Abstract

 \section{Abstract}

-Conditions are given which imply that certain non-autonomous analytic iterated function systems in the complex plane $\C$ have pointwise thin, and thus hereditarily non uniformly perfect, attractor sets.
-Examples are given to illustrate the main theorem, as well as to indicate how it generalizes other results.
-Applications to non-autonomous Julia sets are also given.
+Conditions are given which imply that certain non-autonomous analytic iterated function systems (NIFS's) in the complex plane $\C$ have uniformly perfect attractor sets, while other conditions imply the attractor is pointwise thin, and thus hereditarily non uniformly perfect.
+Examples are given to illustrate the main theorems, as well as to indicate how they generalize other results.
+Examples are also given to illustrate how possible generalizations of corresponding results for autonomous IFS's do not hold in general in this more flexible setting.
+Further, applications to non-autonomous Julia sets are given.